PortAISociety/Academia/README.md

 # Academia
 In this repository you will find a good amount of free resources to learn about artificial intelligence, machine learning and other related areas.
+Starting from basic definitions about AI to more advanced concepts.
 Some of these resources includes videos and free courses from trusted sources.

 Feel free to add any relevant resource.